 You can’t survive the game if you refuse to adapt.

-It’s a solid business model, for sure.
+It’s a solid business model.

 It’s also a pretty accurate life principle: get good or get cooked.